aadilahmed/phase-1-project-my-pokedex/README.md

 * Add a nickname to your Pokémon by clicking the "Add nickname" hyperlink

 ## Installation Instructions
-Install json-server, and run the command "json-server --watch db.json" to run the server.
+Install json-server.
+Run the command "json-server --watch db.json" in the directory where the project is located to run the server.
 Open index.html in your browser.

 ## Screenshots
 <img src="/Screenshots/screenshot-1.png">